birdandhike

 Lichen

 Lichens are odd, non-vascular, plant-like organisms that grow in many places, including on the surfaces of rocks in the desert.
 Lichens are not a single species; rather they are a collection of two or more species working together in a symbiotic way to support each other and continue life.
 Lichens are formed when fungus and algae (usually green alga or cyanobacterium) come together, each producing something that the other needs.
-The fungus provides support and shade, the algae engages in photosynthesis and produces food that is shared by both, and neither can live alone.
+The fungus provides support and shade, the algae engages in photosynthesis to produce food that is shared by both, and neither can live alone.

 Lichens are capable of drying out and coming "back to life," a trait that serves them well in desert environments.